ming030890/llm-zh-modernbert/README.md

 ### Evaluate on JGLUE

-To evaluate the performance of models on the JGLUE benchmark, run the following command:
+Evaluate the performance of models on the JGLUE benchmark:
 ```bash
 $ python src/eval/run_glue_no_trainer.py \
                 --model_name_or_path llm-jp/llm-jp-modernbert-base \